 Papal masses and audiences

-There are four Papal basilicas in Rome: St. Peter, St. Paul outside the walls, St. John and Santa Maria Maggiore.
+There are four Pope basilicas in Rome: St. Peter, St. Paul outside the walls, St. John and Santa Maria Maggiore.
 St. Lawrence outside the walls does not belong to the Papal basilicas anymore since the middle of the 19th century.
 St. Lawrence is part of the Seven Churches Pilgrimage Route, together with the Church of the Holy Cross in Jerusalem and St. Sebastian at the Catacombs on the Appia Antica.

 A Holy Door is open in the Papal basilicas during the Holy Years.
 Walking through the Holy Door grants the repentant pilgrim the discharge of all his sins.
 The next Holy Year is in 2025.